 Use antivirus and firewalls

 It is important to have a layer of additional security in your networks.
 Installing an antivirus software can help in keeping the systems updated of the latest trojans and viruses and prevent them from accessing illegal access to your systems.
 They can flag malicious activities and prevent any data breach in your network.
 It is also recommended to use cheap firewalls that can regulate incoming traffic and keep away any untrusted network.
 They can also protect your systems against the cross-site scripting and SQL injections which are among the typical activities undertaken by hackers.

 It is essential to use a Content Delivery Network as it can ensure your website runs faster.
 It will also allow you to have an additional security layer and prevent any DDoS attack.
 They can segregate the regular traffic from the harmful ones and secure your systems.
 They also ensure that your web server is out of the way for most of the time.

-You can also use a two-factor authorisation to prevent any unauthorised access to the website.
+You can also use a SMS two-factor authentication to prevent any unauthorised access to the website.
 It requires the user’s phone number where extra code is sent through a message.
 It is in addition to the user’s credentials that are required to login to the website.
 In this way, only valid users can gain access to the site.

 Your team needs to understand the risks based on your business.
 They must be trained to protect the networks from these impending risks.
 It is vital to buy SSL certificate and protect your website from any data breach.
 A budget must be earmarked for e-commerce security.
 We have discussed some of these tips to protect your business.